-Wall mounted TV’s have become the norm and are turning into works of art in our homes, but there is one problem.
-Where do I store and hide all the necessary components and wires in an accessible, but decorative way?
+Wall mounted TV’s have become the norm in both small spaces and large living areas and are turning into works of art in our homes, but there is one problem.
+Where do you store and hide all the necessary components and wires in an accessible, but decorative way?

-I knew I wanted the new piece of furniture to be white or neutral in color.
-I was looking at buffets, low cabinets, consoles, and sideboards.
-I knew whatever I found could easily be made into a place to hold and hide the TV components and wires with one simple tweak.
+I liked that it has both doors and drawers.
+I knew it could easily be made into a place to hold and hide the TV components and wires with one simple tweak.

 Thrift store baskets that I collect helped me to stylishly organize the contents of the two drawers

-How to Drill Holes in Furniture for Wall Mounted TV Cords and Wires
+How to Drill a Hole in Furniture Under a Wall Mounted TV for Cords

-To have a place for the cords to go that come out of the wall, we needed to make a hole in the back of the new buffet.
+To have a place for the cords to go that come out at the bottom of the wall behind the sideboard, we needed to make a hole in the back of the sideboard.
 This may sound scary or hard, but it is very easy to do.

 - Measure the length of your cords and the height of the TV to ensure that the hole is positioned so that the cords will reach the TV.

 - Attach the hole saw drill bit to the drill.